hummlbach/MinFlickableInPathViewExample/README.md

-# MinFlickableInPathViewExample
+# MinFlickPathViewExample

-Minimal QML example of using Flickable inside a PathView
+Minimal example for a Flickable in a PathView